Send the link below via email or IMCopy

 Atoms of the same element can vary

-in atomic weights because their # of neutrons may vary
+in atomic weights because of their # of neutrons

 An oxygen atom (atomic weight of 16) w/an atomic weight of 17 has 8 protons and 9 neutrons

-Atoms that have the same atomic #'s but different atomic weights
+Atoms have same atomic #'s but different atomic weights

 # of electrons in an atom equals the # of protons

 E.g. isotopes of oxygen (O), iodine (I), iron (Fe), phosphorus (P), & cobalt (Co)

 3 common forms of atomic radiation are